© John Wiley & Sons Ltd

 What is History Compass?

-All History Compass articles are indexed in the Historical Abstracts.
-Compass operates the same quality control procedures as for any Wiley-Blackwell journal, both in terms of editorial and production standards.
+History Compass adheres to the same quality control procedures as for any Wiley journal, both in terms of editorial and production standards.

 History Compass articles allow scholars and advanced students to:

 - keep up with new developments and trends in research

 - teach in a new or unfamiliar area outside of their speciality

 - ensure that students are exposed only to quality-controlled online content (as opposed to unvalidated content from search engines).